Create Arc virtual machines on Azure Local

 If creating a VM behind a proxy server, run the following command:

-az stack-hci-vm create --name $vmName --resource-group $resource_group --admin-username $userName --admin-password $password --computer-name $computerName --image $imageName --location $location --authentication-type all --nics $nicName --custom-location $customLocationID --hardware-profile memory-mb="8192" processors="4" --storage-path-id $storagePathId --proxy-configuration http_proxy="<Http URL of proxy server>" https_proxy="<Https URL of proxy server>" no_proxy="<URLs which bypass proxy>" cert_file_path="<Certificate file path for your server>"
+az stack-hci-vm create --name $vmName --resource-group $resource_group --admin-username $userName --admin-password $password --computer-name $computerName --image $imageName --location $location --authentication-type all --nics $nicName --custom-location $customLocationID --hardware-profile memory-mb="8192" processors="4" --storage-path-id $storagePathId --proxy-configuration http_proxy="<Http URL of proxy server>" https_proxy="<Https URL of proxy server>" no_proxy="<URLs which bypass proxy>" cert_file_path="<Certificate file path for your machine>"

 You can input the following parameters for proxy-server-configuration